sdneon/Minions/README.md

 ##TODO
 * Add alternate hands if memory permits.
 Outstanding: Captain America and Spiderman.
-* Alternate backgrounds/colours for night, am/pm?
+* Add more backgrounds for day to night transitions.
 * Add how-to guide/tutorial on processing the PNGs.